Obstructive sleep apnea

 - Central sleep apnea is much less common.
 It is caused by a problem in the central nervous system, most often a failure of the brain to signal the airway muscles to breathe.
 In such cases, oxygen levels drop abruptly and usually the sleeper wakes up.
 Often people with central sleep apnea recall waking up.
 Heart failure is a common cause of central sleep apnea.

 - Mixed apnea is the term used when central and obstructive sleep apneas occur together.
+Sometimes patients with severe OSA have mixed apnea.

 - Upper airway resistance syndrome (UARS) is a condition in which patients snore, wake frequently during the night, and have excessive daytime sleepiness.
 However, patients do not have the breathing abnormalities that characterize sleep apnea and they do not show a reduction in blood oxygen levels.
 Treatments are similar to those for sleep apnea.